chenenaoui/ETL_kubernetes/README.md

     docker-compose up -d
     ```

-    This command launches the containers in detached mode, allowing them to run in the background.
+    This command launches the containers in detached mode, enabling them to run in the background.

 2. **Check the status of the containers:**